IBM/cloud-native-starter-security-workshop/workshop/app-sec-exercise-01/README.md

 # Setup the web-application and microservices locally

-To run these optional exercises you need to ensure you have installed the following tools on you local machine and you can run them in your terminal sessions.
+To run these optional exercises you need to ensure you have installed the following tools on your local machine and you can run them in your terminal sessions.

 * [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 * [yarn](https://yarnpkg.com)